 Watch this short video we took using our phones – an Easter Family Scoot!

-12km scoot: A Family Outing with a 4yr old and 8yr old
+12km scoot: A Family Outing with a 4 year old and 8 year old

 Dad is riding a SwiftyAIR with kids Booster attachment, 8yr old has SwiftyIXI junior scooter.
-The pneumatic wheels take you further!
+The large pneumatic wheels take you further with less effort!
 The exceptionally smooth ride means longer distances are easily achieved – and yes it is possible to scoot up hills!

 An uphill scoot!